 - Use sprays containing permethrin on your clothing, footwear, camping and hunting gear and 30% DEET or 20% picaridin on your skin.

 - Tuck shirts into pants, pant legs into socks, tie up long hair and tuck into a hat, etc., to inhibit tick movement.

-- Promptly put tick-exposed clothing into the dryer for 60 min if wet/damp or 15 min if dry on high heat and take a shower; vigorous scrubbing will remove ticks that aren’t fully attached.
+- Promptly put tick-exposed clothing into the dryer on high heat for 60 min if wet/damp or 15 min if dry.
+Take a shower; vigorous scrubbing will remove ticks that aren’t fully attached.

 - Check yourself and your animals for ticks immediately and for several days after being in a tick-infested area.
 Make tick checks a habit for all family members after any outdoor activity.
 The sooner ticks are found and removed, the less chance you and your family have of becoming infected.

 - Carefully remove and save any attached ticks for your doctor to identify.